The Nan Shepherd Prize for Nature Writing is organised by Canongate Books, 14 High Street, Edinburgh EH1 1TE.

 The competition is open to previously unpublished writers who consider themselves underrepresented in nature writing:

-Entrants must not have published full-length books of fiction or non-fiction (including children’s books) with a trade publisher.
+Entrants must not have published full-length books of fiction or non-fiction with a trade publisher.

-Entrants who have published books of poetry are eligible to enter.
+Entrants who have published books of poetry or children's books are eligible to enter.